-Solicitation of bids shall be in conformance with accepted business practices and the method of solicitation shall be as follows:
+Solicitation of bids will be in conformance with accepted business practices and the method of solicitation will be as follows:

-- A call for bids shall be prepared and mailed to at least three qualified suppliers.
-Notice of the availability of such call for bids to interested persons shall be published in the local newspaper.
-Qualified suppliers shall be selected with consideration being given to such things as prior experience, accessibility and general reputation.
-The Board may, at its discretion, select additional newspapers or other publications in which to place such advertisements as it shall from time to time deem necessary and desirable. - 2.
-The call for bids shall describe in detail the required qualifications for bidders, specifications of the goods or services, terms of delivery, draft of the contract, if applicable, insurance certificate, if applicable, need for performance bond, if applicable, whether samples are required, the form in which to submit the bid and other conditions, and the time and place for opening bid.
+1. A call for bids will be prepared by the library director, acting as the purchasing agent, and mailed to at least three qualified suppliers.
+Notice of the availability of such call for bids to interested persons will be published in the local newspaper.
+Qualified suppliers will be selected with consideration being given to such things as prior experience, accessibility and general reputation.
+The board may, at its discretion, select additional newspapers or other publications in which to place such advertisements as it will from time to time deem necessary and desirable.

+2. The call for bids will describe in detail the required qualifications for bidders, specifications of the goods or services, terms of delivery, draft of the contract, if applicable, insurance certificate, if applicable, need for performance bond, if applicable, whether samples are required, the form in which to submit the bid and other conditions, and the time and place for opening bid.